daqhris/ZinnekeRescueMission/README.md

 ### Significance in modern cociety

-__*-> Tactile experience*__
-Postcards provide a sensory experience, allowing recipients to touch, feel, and display them.
+__*-> Tactile experience:*__ Postcards provide a sensory experience, allowing recipients to touch, feel, and display them.

-__*-> Personal touch*__
-Handwritten messages and signatures make postcards a more intimate form of communication.
+__*-> Personal touch:*__ Handwritten messages and signatures make postcards a more intimate form of communication.

-__*-> Souvenir*__
-Postcards serve as a memento of a trip or event, allowing people to share their experiences with others.
+__*-> Souvenir:*__ Postcards serve as a memento of a trip or event, allowing people to share their experiences with others.

-__*-> Art and Design*__
-Postcards often feature stunning artwork, photography, or design, making them a form of mini-art.
+__*-> Art and Design:*__ Postcards often feature stunning artwork, photography, or design, making them a form of mini-art.

 ### Traditional use cases

-1. __Travel and Tourism__
-Postcards are a staple of travel, allowing visitors to share their experiences and memories with friends and family.
+1. __Travel and Tourism:__ Postcards are a staple of travel, allowing visitors to share their experiences and memories with friends and family.

-2. __Greetings and Celebrations__
+2. __Greetings and Celebrations:__
 Postcards are used to send birthday wishes, holiday greetings, and other celebratory messages.

-3. __Marketing and Advertising__
-Businesses use postcards as a cost-effective way to promote their products or services.
+3. __Marketing and Advertising:__ Businesses use postcards as a cost-effective way to promote their products or services.

-4. __Artistic Expression__
-Postcards have become a medium for artists, photographers, and designers to showcase their work.
+4. __Artistic Expression:__ Postcards have become a medium for artists, photographers, and designers to showcase their work.

-5. __Collecting__
-Postcard collecting, or deltiology, is a popular hobby, with enthusiasts seeking rare and unique cards.
+5. __Collecting:__ Postcard collecting, or deltiology, is a popular hobby, with enthusiasts seeking rare and unique cards.

-6. __Education__
-Postcards can be used as a teaching tool, helping students learn about geography, history, and culture.
+6. __Education:__ Postcards can be used as a teaching tool, helping students learn about geography, history, and culture.

-7. __Therapeutic purposes__
-Postcards have been used in therapy settings to help individuals express themselves and connect with others.
+7. __Therapeutic purposes:__ Postcards have been used in therapy settings to help individuals express themselves and connect with others.

 ## OFFICIAL MISSION LAUNCH